Jean28518/Godot-jTools/README.md

 - **write_to_disk()**: Writes cache to hard drive.
 Call is optional, jSaveModule writes to disk automatically.

 - **load_everything_into_cache()**: Loads everything from hard drive to cache.
 After this `get_value()` doesn't need read disk calls anymore.

+- **jSaveManager.reload():** Reloads cache of jSaveManager.
+If you duplicate some values with other objects in it, this function could be usefully.

 ##### Save Path: